 Theatre Arts Degree

 The bachelor of arts degree in theatre arts prepares students for immediate professional work, teaching, or graduate studies, while also enriching the cultural environment of the University and the surrounding communities.
-With a bachelor of arts degree in theatre arts, students choose between three areas of emphasis:
+Theatre Arts majors choose one of four areas of emphasis:

-- Directing: Explore the methods of new play development, deep dramaturgical analysis, and the hands-on experience of producing shows.
+- Directing: Explore the methods of new play development; conduct deep dramaturgical analysis; engage in the hands-on experience of directing and producing shows.

 Musical Theatre Degree

-The bachelor of arts degree in theatre and music combines the benefits of the distinguished faculty, leading soloists, and top studio professionals of the Pepperdine music department with the intensive performance training of the theatre program.
+The bachelor of arts degree in musical theatre combines the benefits of the distinguished faculty, leading soloists, and top studio professionals of the Pepperdine music department with the intensive performance training of the theatre program.
 As the home to one of the nation's top opera-training programs, we offer students the opportunity to develop superior singing skills and apply them in performance.
 Students may also take musical theatre dance training.

 Theatre and Screen Arts Degree

 Students in the bachelor of arts in theatre and screen arts program combine on-screen performance with behind-the-camera skills, and apply them to the production, business, and artistry of filmmaking.
 Taking advantage of our geographical proximity to Hollywood, students study real-life productions and then put these skills into practice in the classroom and in University productions.

 - 4Mainstage Productions per Year